 “Take time to think about how you want to leave your assets to your spouse or children,” Lee suggests.
 “If you’re getting married later in life and want to disinherit children from previous marriages, it’s important to know that litigation could occur, so you can take steps now to avoid that.”

-Because property laws vary from state to state, consult an expert in your state of residence to help you make the right moves.
+Property laws vary from state to state, consult an expert in your state of residence to help you make the right moves.

 2. Designating Beneficiaries for Death Benefits